locationtech/udig-platform/docs/user/en/Fill Tool.rst

  This image shows the fill tool drawing a polygon to fill.

 |image1|
- This image shows the resulting geometry (the other features have been deleted with the `Delete Tool <Delete%20Tool.html>`_.)
+ This image shows the resulting geometry (the other features have been deleted with the :doc:`Delete Tool`.)

 **Related reference**